Build Your Child’s Social Communication and Self-Advocacy with Social Groups at Rooted Therapies

 We decided to create groups to address a service gap often overlooked in other practices.
 While our kiddos often need the personalized attention and connection that a 1:1 therapy session provides, we wouldn’t be a neurodivergent-affirming practice if we didn’t also offer ways to support social communication differences.

-Our mission for group sessions remains centered around the same philosophy as in our 1:1 therapy sessions: to provide a language-rich environment that leaves kids feeling empowered, connected, and known.
+Our mission for group sessions remains centered around the same philosophy as in our 1:1 therapy sessions: to provide a language-rich environment that leaves kids feeling empowered, regulated, connected, and known.

 We built a curriculum that is as natural as possible while still providing a semblance of structure around themed language and activities.
 Activities will include a variety of sensory experiences and special interests to support the whole child!
 GLP-trained therapists will lead group sessions, so your child will still have access to very personalized instruction and attention, just like they do in 1:1 sessions.